Get your Medical Marijuana Card in Pennsylvania

 New Certificates and Renewals $99.Already have an account?Log in

 Get approved easily & instantly

-No appointment required!
-Simply register through your computer, tablet, or mobile device.
+Schedule an appointment for your medical marijuana evaluation from your computer, tablet, or mobile device.

-Our medical marijuana doctors are on standby, and will see you once you finish your application.
+State licensed medical professionals are on standby, and will see you once you finish your application.

 Benefits of having a Pennsylvania Medical Marijuana Card